 The track starts from the Te Waipapa/Diamond Harbour wharf.
 If driving from Christchurch there is good parking in the small village above.
+Alternatively take the ferry across the harbour from Lyttelton to the wharf.
 From the wharf follow the road up towards the Village.
-After a few minutes walking the track leads off to the right, soon dropping down to the beach.
+After a few minutes walking a track leads off to the right, soon dropping down to the beach.

 Cross the unsealed Bayview Road and veer slightly left to pick up the track again.
 This is last place within Diamond Harbour you could start the track, cutting about 30 minutes off your walking time.

 The track climbs into farmland and passes the remains of a pioneer’s cob cottage.
 Mature gum trees planted here form a large square, outlining an overgrown garden.
 The vegetation from here on up is a combination of tussocks and introduced grasses.

 After around 1 hr and 30 mins, the track levels off briefly and soon meets a 4WD track.
 The track then continues upwards for another hour.
 Chunks of dark rock littering the landscape are pieces of the old lava flow you are walking on.
 Very near the summit, a junction indicates 10 minutes left to continue to the summit, or 15 minutes right to the shelter.

 The Mount Herbert/Te Ahu Patiki summit at 920 m is the highest peak on Banks Peninsula.
 The summit is dominated by tussocks, with a few speargrass plants, scattered around a small antenna housing.
 From here you can look out over the Port Hills to the peaks of the Foothill Forests – Mount Thomas (1023 m) and Mount Grey (933 m) 66 km to the north.
 To the east is open ocean all the way to Chile and Patagonia.